Get Help Now

 1

-i went here for almost 3 months and in the end i guess it does help BUT this place made me pre-diabetic because of all the sugary breakfasts ive eaten here and i never really hated my eating health and now i do, they make the sugary stuff to help the ''adhd'' kids??! this place is sick. staff are HORRIBLE except one staff member. kids are extremely rude. they torture us here. so much unnecessary level pauses (ive never gotten one but ive seen others get a level pause for a stupid reason). to add onto how horrible my peers were, one said they should make a petetion so people can self harm more? i despise willow springs horrible everything. except for my doctor and therapist. fainted here and nurses did nothing at all. please never send a loved one here. shout out to my 2 best friends i miss them so much, anyway, i would rate this place negative stars if i could.
+i went here for almost 3 months and in the end i guess it does help if u also knew me my tiktok is BUT this place made me pre-diabetic because of all the sugary breakfasts ive eaten here and i never really hated my eating health and now i do, they make the sugary stuff to help the ''adhd'' kids??! this place is sick. staff are HORRIBLE except one staff member. kids are extremely rude. they torture us here. so much unnecessary level pauses (ive never gotten one but ive seen others get a level pause for a stupid reason). to add onto how horrible my peers were, one said they should make a petetion so people can self harm more? i despise willow springs horrible everything. except for my doctor and therapist. fainted here and nurses did nothing at all. please never send a loved one here. shout out to my 2 best friends i miss them so much, anyway, i would rate this place negative stars if i could.

 Response from the owner